johnwcowan/r7rs-work/TimeAdvancedCowan.md

 the local time scale is folded up, as it were, replicating the same local times.

 The current timezone can be obtained from the SRFI 170 procedure `default-timezone`.
+Note that there is no concept in this SRFI of a date without a timezone; some timezone must be supplied whenever a date object is created.

 ## Localization

 This SRFI does not deal with localization beyond the matter of time zones.
-It does not know the names of the months or days of the week in any language, or the names and starting dates of Japanese eras, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars.
+It does not know the names of the months or of the days of the week in any language, or the names and starting dates of Japanese eras, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars, including those proposed for other celestial bodies.
 Sufficient to the day is the evil thereof.

 Note that names like "EST" are actually not timezone names but names of offsets,